pingcap/docs-cn/ticdc/troubleshoot-ticdc.md

 Refer to [Notes for compatibility](/ticdc/manage-ticdc.md#notes-for-compatibility).

 ## The `start-ts` timestamp of the TiCDC task is quite different from the current time.
-During the execution of this task, replication is interrupted and an error `[CDC:ErrBufferReachLimit]` occurs
+During the execution of this task, replication is interrupted and an error `[CDC:ErrBufferReachLimit]` occurs.
+What should I do?

 Since v4.0.9, you can try to enable the unified sorter feature in your replication task, or use the BR tool for an incremental backup and restore, and then start the TiCDC replication task from a new time.

 ## When the downstream of a changefeed is a database similar to MySQL and TiCDC executes a time-consuming DDL statement, all other changefeeds are blocked.
-How should I handle the issue?
+What should I do?

 1. Pause the execution of the changefeed that contains the time-consuming DDL statement.
 Then you can see that other changefeeds are no longer blocked.
 2. Search for the `apply job` field in the TiCDC log and confirm the `start-ts` of the time-consuming DDL statement.